 Typically, to purchase a PPLI policy, the potential policyholder must contribute $500,00 to $1 million to the policy.
 After that, most policyholders must transfer several million each year — $3 million to $5 million is standard.
 However, some use that money via withdrawals or policy loans and then replenish the funds, so the fund varies from time to time.

-Nevertheless, typically qualifications for a PPLI policyholder are as follows:
+Nevertheless, typical qualifications for a PPLI policyholder are:

 - High net worth individuals